China hits back as Trump’s tariffs go into effect - Local News 8

 The fresh duties, announced by China’s Ministry of Finance, levy a 15% tax on certain types of coal and liquefied natural gas and a 10% tariff on crude oil, agricultural machinery, large-displacement cars and pickup trucks.
 The measures take effect on February 10.

-The Ministry of Commerce also announced a list of new export controls including tungsten-related materials, typically used in industrial and defense applications, as well as materials linked to tellurium, which can be used to make solar cells.
+The Ministry of Commerce and China’s customs administration also announced new export controls effective immediately on more than two dozen metal products and related technologies.
+Those include tungsten, a critical mineral typically used in industrial and defense applications, as well as tellurium, which can be used to make solar cells.
+China is the leading producer of tungsten concentrates, representing more than 80% of world production, according to US government estimates.

 The ministry also said it was adding two American firms — biotech company Illumina and fashion retailer PVH Group, owner of Calvin Klein and Tommy Hilfiger — to its unreliable entities list, saying they “violated normal market trading principles.”

 In a separate statement, China’s State Administration for Market Regulation said it was initiating an investigation into Google for suspected violation of its anti-monopoly.
-The company, whose browser is not available in China, has minimal operations in the country.
+The company, whose search engine is not available in China, has minimal operations in the country.

-The raft of announcements comes as a broad-based 10% tariff on Chinese imports to the United States announced by the White House on Saturday came into effect.
+The raft of announcements come as a broad-based 10% tariff on Chinese imports to the United States announced by the White House on Saturday came into effect.

 Beijing had slammed those tariffs in a statement Sunday and vowed to “resolutely defend its rights” by filing a complaint with the World Trade Organization (WTO) and taking “corresponding countermeasures.”

-Note: This story has been updated with additional information and context